-Based on the concept that human resources diversity is the foundation for generating innovation as well as a source for creating unique value linked to sustained growth, the Kurita Group, in its efforts to secure diversity, established as its human resources policy (a group of professionals in diverse fields who feel pleasure in contributing to customers, society, and the global environment through their work at the Kurita Group and forge ahead with creation of new value) a basic approach to human resources.
-This approach ensures that those with diverse experience, knowledge, and skills can be active, leveraging their expertise.
+Based on the concept that human resources diversity is the foundation for generating innovation as well as a source for creating unique value linked to sustained growth, the Kurita Group, in its efforts to secure diversity, established as its human resources policy a basic approach to human resources.
+This approach ensures that those with diverse experience, skills and qualities can be active, leveraging their expertise.
 At the same time, the Group will determine the direction for human resources utilization and organizational support in its human resources policy in order to nurture talent and improve the internal environment, and will disclose the progress of the relevant initiatives.
 Moreover, the Group will endeavor to ensure diversity in the appointment, etc. of core human resources, clarify its approach and voluntary and measurable targets, while disclosing the status of relevant initiatives.